|HMRC Reference:Notice 163 (May 2014)||View Change History|

-Note: retail premises, within or attached to your registered premises, is not considered part of the registered premises.
-Any wine to the retail premises will have to be duty paid on removal from the registered premises.
+Note: retail premises, within or attached to your licensed premises, is not considered part of the licensed premises.
+Any wine to the retail premises will have to be duty paid on removal from the licensed premises.

 We may wish to discuss your application with you.
 Once any queries on your application are settled we will send you an Excise licence.
 You should keep the licence on the premises to which it refers as we may wish to see it from time to time.

 Your licence will last until production has ceased.
 You must notify us in writing: